 Average Joe’s Bio

-Tired of losing the inner battle that worry and anxiety wages inside your heart and mind?
+Tired of losing the inner battle that worry, fear, and anxiety wages inside your heart and mind?
 I am too!
-This Average Joe admits worry is a DAILY battle.
-Yes, some of us are born with anxiety DNA.
-Are you ready to defeat it and be able to help others you care for to conquer their worry?
-Avg Joe’s Portico is a place where we Worriers learn to become Warriors!
+This Average Joe admits fear at times can be a DAILY battle.
+Yes, some of us it seems are born with anxiety DNA and allow people to beat us down.
+Are you ready to fight it, defeat it, and be able to help others to overcome all the things in life that hold us back?
+Average Joe’s Portico is a place where we who feel like Worriers learn to become Warriors that help not just ourselves but others who are also oppressed!
+Life can be a Pressure cooker; if you are ready to learn how to uncork the steam turning it into positive warrior-like power, with Solomon’s Portico type bravery, You found the place!
+Join up with other Average Joe’s/Jo’s to live life the fullest as you are destined to become!

 Life can be a Pressure cooker, how would you like to uncork the steam and turn it into positive power?
 We’re in a PRESSURE cooker from outside sources; opPRESSer’s and suPRESSer’s, seek to dePRESS us all.